sriridanya/task_management_dashboard/README.md

 - **Filter Tasks**: Filter tasks by status (completed, pending) and priority (high, medium, low).
 - **Sort Tasks**: Sort tasks by title or due date.
 - **Task Completion**: Mark tasks as completed or pending.
+-**Search Functionality**: a search bar to quickly find tasks based on title or description.

 ## Technologies Used

 - **React**: JavaScript library for building user interfaces.